-The steps in assessing a WAA permit application are as follows:
+The broad steps in assessing a WAA permit application are as follows, and Figure 2.1 sets out the assessment process in more detail.

-- 1. Ascertain the nature and scope of the WAA with reference to section 104(3), 104(4) and of the Act. - 2.
-Precisely define the affected site and determining if it is affected by a water allocation plan (WAP). - 3.
-Ensure sufficient information has been provided by the applicant to enable the relevant authority to make an informed decision. - 4.
-Determine if the WAA permit application qualifies as an exclusion.
-If the application does not qualify, it will be assessed via the 'on merit' process. - 5.
-'On merit' applications will be assessed against the WAA permit policies contained in Section 3 of this Policy, and/or the relevant WAP as appropriate.
+- Ascertain the nature and scope of the WAA with reference to section 104 of the Act. - Precisely define the affected site and determine if it is in an area regulated by a WAP. - Ensure sufficient information has been provided by the applicant to enable the relevant authority to make an informed decision. - Determine if the WAA permit application qualifies as an exclusion.
+If the application does not qualify, it will be assessed via the 'on merit' process. - Assess 'on merit' applications against the WAA permit policies in this section, or the relevant WAP as appropriate.